Blue Cat Audio - Software Made by Musicians for Musicians

 Anti phase waveforms

 The graph here shows two signals with opposite phase.
-Signals are strongly correlated but if they are summed they will produce silence.
+Signals are strongly correlated but if they are summed together, it will produce silence.

 User Interface Basics